aFuzzyBear/guides/writting guides/README.md

 Welcome to our **Writing Guide**.
 We will be using this guide as an opportunity to help enhance the present Markdown experience with some augmented rules and features to help derive a better user experience on top of the universally accepted `Markdown` flavor of document writing.

-The main purpose of this document is to act as a living guide.
+The main purpose of these documents is to act as a living guide.
 One that can be augmented and reformed over time to suit the ever-growing needs of its users.
 It seeks to provide rules and procedures that we all can utilize in the same coherent manner.

 Being coherent and concise with our Markdown syntax and semantic expression would allow other post-creation workflows to better understand the content.
 Allowing for them to provide components and richer UI experiences to help convey the content better to the end-user.